bitVivAZ/blog/_webdev/DotaStats.md

 The Second page is the data page which uses the stored hero name from the home page and retrieves the hero_id from the Flask application.
 With the hero id a lot of requests are then made to the Flask application.
 The data from the Flask application is then parsed using Vanilla JavaScript and served to the user.

+The website was designed using Figma an interface design tool.

 Currently the website only supports the resolution of 1920x1080